 Darcy Trefiak is an owner of Physiotherapy Alliance.
-He works at the Stratford, New Hamburg and Mitchell locations.
+He works at the Stratford, and New Hamburg locations.
 Darcy graduated from the University of Alberta with an Honours Bachelor of Science in Zoology and then graduated from the University of Western Ontario with a Bachelor of Science in Physical Therapy in 1994.
 He completed his Advanced Diploma and is a Fellow of the Canadian Academy of Manipulative Physiotherapy.
 He has also fully completed the McMaster Contemporary Medical Acupuncture Course.
 Darcy has extensive experience in sports physiotherapy and has provided physiotherapy services to a wide range of sporting events at local and national levels.
 Darcy has donated his expertise to our community working with the Stratford Black Swans Rugby teams, Stratford Warriors Junior B hockey team, St. Mary’s Lincolns hockey team and multiple OFSSA tournaments to ensure the safety of our local athletes.

 In his spare time Darcy enjoys spending time with his two daughters.
 Darcy likes to stay active by playing hockey and squash.
 He also enjoys running and cycling.